mr4tt/csmic/content/misc/internship_lessons.md

 Tags: misc
 Slug: intern-lessons
 Summary: Some lessons from my previous internships
-status: hidden

 ## some lessons from my internships

-these are some things i found useful through my internships and are probably good guidelines for anyone doing one.
+these are things i found useful through my internships and are probably good guidelines for anyone doing one.

 ---